 IEEE Std.
 1057-1994 has been re-instated and is in revision at this time.
 To the extent applicable, portions of IEEE Std.
 1241-2000 are incorporated.
-In common areas between the standards, terms and methods originally published in 1057 were refined and enhanced in 1241.
-1057 is leveraging these advances.
+In common areas between the standards, terms and methods originally published in IEEE Std 1057 were refined and enhanced in IEEE Std 1241.
+IEEE Std 1057 is leveraging these advances.
 In a similar manner, pulse terms, definitions, and test methods developed in IEEE Std 181 will be incorporated.
 Pulse techniques are especially important since many digital oscilloscopes directly report pulse parameters.
-Finally, the subcommittee is working to improve definitions and test methods for critical metrics, such as, Effective Number of Bits (ENOB).
+Finally, the subcommittee is working to improve definitions and test methods for critical metrics, such as, Effective Number of Bits (ENOB), total harmonic distortion, noise, locating code transitions.
+Other improvements include detailed discussion of requirements for and errors in signal sources.